ajkessel/ttspod/README.md

 ```

 You'll need to copy [dotenv](dotenv) to `.env` and edit the settings before the app will work.

+You'll also need somewhere to host your RSS feed and MP3 audio files if you want to listen with a podcatcher.
 ## procmail
 The easiest way to feed emails to TTSPod is with a procmail receipe in `.procmailrc`.
 For example:
 ```